luckylittle/predb_me_rss_parser/README.md

 ## Note:

+Unfortunately not all international releases will make it to the main RSS feed.
+To search specificly for a language section, this feed should be used: https://predb.me/?rss=1&language=czech (or search query https://predb.me/?search=czech&rss=1).

-To search specific queries - use e.g. https://predb.me/?search=czech&rss=1.
-As a backup, similar RSS feed exists - https://predb.ovh/api/v1/rss.
+As an alternative/backup, similar RSS feeds exist - https://predb.ovh/api/v1/rss.
 Same URL has HTTP REST API for searching: https://predb.ovh/api/v1/?q=foobar.

 ---

-_Last update: Thu Feb 20 12:57:26 UTC 2020_
+_Last update: Fri May 8 00:08:42 UTC 2020_